 They are much less connected when it comes to technology and understanding many aspects of the modern world.

-Plan on not being able to book things as easy as you would in other countries.
+Plan on not being able to book things as easily as you would in other countries.

 There are fewer tour agencies and they are not well connected compared to other places around the world.
 Many individuals need to travel in excess when visiting here.